openedx/edx-documentation/en_us/data/source/data_czars/data_security.rst

 How Should Learner Data Be Stored?
 **********************************

-* Learner data should be stored and transferred using an Open-PGP compatible encryption tool (for example, https://www.gnupg.org/download/) on all applicable devices.
+EdX recommends the following procedures for storing learner data.

-* Learner data should only be stored on devices that employ full disk
+* Store and transfer learner data using an Open-PGP compatible encryption tool (for example, https://www.gnupg.org/download/) on all applicable devices.

-  encryption: FileVault on Mac®, BitLocker on Windows®, and Linux unified key setup (LUKS) or similar on Linux® operating systems.
+* Store learner data only on devices that employ full disk encryption:

-* Learner data should not be transferred to devices, accounts, or services that are not owned by the member institution or where a service provider or other third party may access the data or acquire any rights to use it.
+  FileVault on Mac®, BitLocker on Windows®, and Linux unified key setup (LUKS) or similar on Linux® operating systems.

-* Learner data stored on a network accessible device must be protected by a hardware firewall to limit network connections to authorized hosts.
+* Transfer learner data only to devices, accounts, or services that are owned by the member institution.
+Do not transfer learner data to any device, account, or service where a service provider or other third party can access the data or acquire any rights to use it.

-* Operating system and application security updates should be applied to any network connected device within 48 hours of release.
+* Protect learner data that is stored on a network accessible device with a hardware firewall to ensure that only authorized hosts can create network connections.

-* Users who access the learner data should use individual (not shared) user accounts in accordance with organizational password or passphrase policies.
+* Apply operating system and application security updates to any network connected device within 48 hours of release.

+* Individual (not shared) user accounts must be used to access the learner data, in accordance with organizational password or passphrase policies.
 If no policy exists, edX offers these guidelines.

   * Passwords should be at least 12 characters long and require three of the four following types of characters: uppercase, lowercase, numbers, special